mlaures/Edward-Defender/README.md

 # Edward-Defender
-Remake of classic arcade game Defender.
+Remake of classic arcade game Defender by Andy Lei, Andrew Wang, Oliver Tan, Corbin WestKaemper, and Mei-Ling Laures.
 Made through NHSGA Summer 2015.

-Included files are those I coded for the Unity project.
+Included files are those I (Mei-Ling Laures) coded for the Unity project.
 These scripts were attached to Unity objects within the scene.

 The playable game can be found on Dropbox.
 Link: